Skip to content

 DOGE Pressure

-The DoD has failed seven consecutive financial audits.
-Congress requires a clean audit by 2028.
+The department has now failed eight consecutive financial audits.
+The FY2025 result, announced December 19, 2025, was another disclaimer of opinion.
+The department has restated its goal of an unmodified opinion by 2028, and GAO has said publicly that DoD needs to move faster to reach it.
 Starting in early 2025, the Department of Government Efficiency (DOGE) began reviewing Pentagon spending, and defense leadership publicly framed the effort as an asset for financial accountability.
 DCAA’s reorganization fits within this broader push: fewer offices, fewer people, more output per auditor.

 Key Takeaway: DCAA’s FY2024 Report to Congress reports record audit exceptions with a shrinking workforce.
 Fewer auditors does not mean less scrutiny.
 It means more targeted, higher-impact audits.